cl-library-docs/common-lisp-libraries/docs/postmodern.md

 Variable
 ```

-Special variable holding the current database.
-Most functions and macros
+Special variable holding the current database connection information.
-operating on a database assume this binds to a connected database.
+Most functions and macros operating on a database assume this binds to a
+connected database.

 ### \*default-use-ssl\*